 Through the art of prioritization, Admins can transform a to-do list into a list of invaluable accomplishments.
 An ability to differentiate between “mission-critical tasks” and “tasks that can wait” showcases impeccable judgement, leadership skills, and an alignment with company values.
 Best of all, prioritization showcases competence, inspiring trust from leaders who are thrilled they don’t have to hold any hands.

 Prioritization might also be the key to keeping calm while facing a task list that multiplies by the second.
 A lack of focus in these situations leads to panic, and panic kills productivity.
 Diving right into a few critical tasks and tabling trivial ones keeps priority workflow moving while reducing the stress of trying to get everything done.

 Admins can boost prioritization skills by listening carefully during meetings and casual chats to absorb the context behind different assignments and better judge their importance.
 We also recommend going through the to-do list and asking, “What does this affect?”
 The true priorities will emerge soon.

+We hope you learn how to develop administrative assistant skills that will take you to the next level!
 So what say you?
 Do you consider yourself a legendary Admin?
-What are the skills that have served you well?
+Which is your favorite administrative assistant tips and tricks?
 Don’t be shy, let us know in the comments below.